peterVG/awesome-tdr/README.md

 # About
 Trusted Digital Repository (TDR) is a term used to refer to a library or archive of digital information objects that has undergone a formal audit of its long-term content management and digital preservation capacity.

 Such audits are typically based on _ISO 16363:2012 "Space data and information transfer systems -- Audit and certification of trustworthy digital repositories"_.

-An ISO 16363 audit is particularly useful for determining the trustworthiness and durability of the information that is stored long-term in a digital repository (e.g. legal evidence, historical accuracy, scientific reproduciblity, verifiable facts, intellectual property, proprietary knowledge, data relevance and ranking, deep learning training, etc).

-This standard takes into account a number of technical, organizational, and economic factors to determine whether a given repository can be trusted to deal with long-term threats to the authenticity, usability, and discoverability of the digital information objects in its care.
+This standard takes into account a number of technical, organizational, and economic factors to determine whether a given repository can be trusted to deal with long-term threats to the authenticity, usability, and discoverability of the digital information objects (datasets, manuscripts, personal papers, business records, photographs, videos, scientific models, datasets, etc) in its care.

+An ISO 16363 audit  for determining the trustworthiness and durability of the information that is stored long-term in a digital repository is particularly useful for scenarios involving legal evidence, historical accuracy, scientific reproduciblity, verifiable facts, intellectual property, proprietary knowledge, data relevance and ranking, deep learning training, etc..

 # Notes